yujeong0411/yujeong0411/README.md

 ## Summary

-Problem-driven product planner with a healthcare background.
+Problem-driven project planner with a healthcare background.

 I started my career as a nurse and spent 5 years in clinical environments, where I learned how real-world systems often fail users.